wmde/wbaas-deploy/README.md

 Terraform is required to setup some needed dependencies.
 You should be able to apply the needed state with `terraform apply` in `tf/env/local`.

-Terraform interacts with a k8s cluster, that you ideally already need to have created!
+Terraform interacts with a k8s cluster, that you need to create beforehand!

 ### minikube cluster